MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/plan/Resultant-Set-of-Policy.md

 You can use Resultant Set of Policy (RSoP) to simulate and test policy settings that are applied to computers or users using Group Policy.

-#### Open RSoP as an MMC snap-in
+#### Open RSoP as an mmc snap-in

 1. Open Microsoft Management Console.

-2. On the **File** menu, click **Add/Remove Snap-in**.
+2. On the **File** menu, click **add/remove Snap-in**.

-3. In the **Available snap-ins** box, click **Resultant Set of Policy**, and then click **Add**.
+3. In the **Available snap-ins** box, click **Resultant Set of Policy**, and then click **add**.

 4. Click **OK**.

 > [!NOTE]
-> You must add a Resultant Set of Policy snap-in to Microsoft Management Console (MMC) for each new RSoP query.
+> You must add a Resultant Set of Policy snap-in to Microsoft Management Console (mmc) for each new RSoP query.

 ## RSoP overview
 Resultant Set of Policy (RSoP) is an addition to Group Policy to assist in policy implementation and troubleshooting.
 RSoP is a query engine that polls existing policies and planned policies, and then reports the results of those queries.
 It polls existing policies based on site, domain, domain controller, and organizational unit.
-RSoP gathers this information from the Common Information Management Object Model (CIMOM) database (otherwise known as CIM-compliant object repository) through Windows Management Instrumentation (WMI).
+RSoP gathers this information from the Common Information Management Object model (CIMOM) database (otherwise known as CIM-compliant object repository) through Windows Management Instrumentation (WMI).

 RSoP provides details about all policy settings that are configured by an Administrator, including Administrative Templates, Folder Redirection, Internet Explorer Maintenance, Security Settings, Scripts, and Group Policy Software Installation.